jbms/sphinx-immaterial/docs/customization.rst

    .. warning::
        The JSON approach only works if your documentation is served from a webserver; it does not work if you use ``file://`` url).
-When serving the docs from a webserver the :confval:`version_json` file is resolved relative to the *parent* directory that contains the sphinx builder's HTML output.
+When serving the docs from a webserver the :themeconf:`version_json` file is resolved relative to the *parent* directory that contains the sphinx builder's HTML output.
 For example, if the builder's output is ``2.0``, you should have directory structure like so: